 Portland-born chef Gabriel Pascuzzi, owner of the gluten-free and allergy-friendly chicken restaurant Mama Bird (which opened just six months before the pandemic) and the locally sourced sandwich shop Stacked, is also one of the contestants in the new season.
 Pascuzzi was named Eater Portland's chef of the year in 2018 and has previously worked for Daniel Boulud, Top Chef judge Tom Colicchio, and the acclaimed Copenhagen restaurant Noma.
-He's also looking to launch the health-minded grain bowl restaurant Feel Good, based on his pop-up of the same name, later this year.
+He's also looking to launch the health-minded grain bowl restaurant Feel Good Like Add to a List , based on his pop-up of the same name, later this year.

 The trailer shows a brief glimpse of the famed cheese factory, which appears to be a destination in the new season.